anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_environment_debugging_tips.md

 default.config.path.relative=C:/Users/someuser/Apps/anchor/config/defaultExperiment.xml
 ```

+- The `config/defaultBeans.xml` will also not be found, and needs to be explicitly copied either into the `${current working directory}/config/defaultBeans.xml` or into `$HOME/.anchor/defaultBeans.xml` (which is also searched, and takes precedence).

 ### Debugging the GUI application

 The above is similarly true of the [anchor-gui](developer_guide_repositories_anchor_gui.html) application, which can be debugged in Eclipse with: